kiwitcms/kiwitcms.github.io/content/2018-10-12-team-updates.markdown

   meet the aforementioned consistency point
 * serve as our professional coach, motivator and somebody who will take care of team health (yes I really suck at motivating others)

+and generally serving as another very experienced member of the team!

 We did a quick brainstorming yesterday and started to produce results